iilab/iilab.org-hakyll/_posts/news/2015-07-28-uk-water-resilience.md

 I am thrilled and humbled to be helping provide recommendations that may shape the UK's approach to water resilience.
 With the group, I am working on two areas: a broad look at what water resilience looks like from a multitude of perspectives, which Jun and I are now turning into a map of water resilience with the aim of producing a systems map that can be used by policy makers and stakeholders alike to understand leverage points in which they could have agency to bring about a more resilient approach to water; and a body of research on community based water resilience strategies.

-## Starting with a clear definition of Resilience
+## Working towards a clear definition of Resilience

+Defining resilience is almost a specialisation in itself, and no definition will please all the people all the time.
+But part of the workgroup's aim is to come up with a workable definition that focusses on water resilience in the UK.
 Our work has already had an impact in shaping [Ofwat's definition of resilience in their resilience consultation,](http://www.ofwat.gov.uk/regulating/tools/pap_con20150708resilence.pdf?download=Download) which is taking place alongside our independent work.

 The definition so far is: